joeybaker/wheelhouse-couch/README.md

   , cache: true // disabled by default in development , raw: false // cradle default
   // additional advanced options
-  , callback: function(){} // do something after the database connection has been established , getId: function(model){ // used internally to get the DB id from the model. the default behavior follows: {{collectionName}}/{{UUID}}
+  , getId: function(model){ // used internally to get the DB id from the model. the default behavior follows: {{collectionName}}/{{UUID}}
     return model.url().substring(1) // default
   }